Cambridge Community Arts

 “We act as a bridge taking people from being ‘isolated healthcare recipients’ to ‘active participants in the community’ by growing their confidence, skills and social networks,” explains Jane.

-This week, Cambridge Community Arts celebrates its fourth birthday.
-During this four years it has engaged with 472 participants and delivered 58 courses.
+In 2018, Cambridge Community Arts celebrates its fourth birthday.
+During its first four four years it has engaged with 472 participants and delivered 58 courses.
 These courses are run by 20 inspiring artists, including writers, film-makers, producers, directors, painters musicians and animators.

 Photo caption: Fenland Community Arts The Language of Paint with Dan Donovan